Opamago3/odin-recipes/README.md

 # odin-recipes
-A simple website for odin project will consist of a main index page which will have links to a few recipes
+A simple website for odin project which will consist of a main index page which will have links to a few recipes